hmenyus/node-calls-python/README.md

 py.setSyncJsAndPyInCallback(false);
 ```

-In this case one possible order of the execution could look like this (the actual order is determened by the runtime, jsFunction will run independently)
+In this case one possible order of the execution could look like this (the actual order is determened by the runtime, jsFunction will run completely async)
 ```
     - start of py.call
     - start of your_function